Post-Olympics, spotlight shifts to Qatar 2022 World Cup

 Qatar, the first Middle Eastern host of the World Cup, was, along with Rwanda, an Olympics vaccine hub for athletes heading to Tokyo.
 It also hosted the refugee team.

-Qatar has pledged to obtain one million doses of COVID vaccine for unvaccinated fans travelling to the Arabian desert peninsula country.
+Qatar has pledged to obtain one million doses of COVID-19 vaccine for unvaccinated fans travelling to the Arabian desert peninsula country.

 Details of its tournament jab programme have yet to be published, though 2022 organisers went to Tokyo to observe the precautions taken during the Games.